epfl-herus/demod/docs/source/overview/index.rst

 demod can be used in various applications:

-- **Direct use** for generating occupancy, activity, thermal and electrical demand profiles with high temporal resolution.
+- **Direct use** for generating occupancy, activity, thermal and electrical demand profiles with high temporal resolution (see :ref:`quickstart-example`).
-- Integration of demod-based domestic energy demand model within **co-simulation ecosystems** for the study of larger scale scenarios at district, urban and national level.
+- Integration of demod-based domestic energy demand model within **co-simulation ecosystems** for the study of larger scale scenarios at district, urban and national level (see :ref:`co-simulation`).
-- **Improve, change modules** or **extend** demod's modules to perform cross-analysis and validation of entire models or individual components.
+- **Improve, change modules** or **extend** demod's modules to perform cross-analysis and validation of entire models or individual components (see :ref:`create-sim_label`)

 demod's main components